 It’s easy to see why.
 In a recent Global Automotive Consumer study from Deloitte, it was highlighted that the so-called Generation Y (those born between 1977 and 1994) desire connectivity and convenience and are choosing from an ever-increasing range of transportation types for getting around their cities.

 Car-sharing is the future of urban mobility.
-Here are five main reasons why car-sharing is great, and we’re proud to be leading the way forward.
+Here are five main reasons why car-sharing is great for people, cities, and society as a whole.

 The flexibility provided by free-floating car-sharing was unimaginable 20 years ago.
 Minute, hourly, and daily rates for car-sharing are very competitive when comparing them to the price of traditional car rental.
 If you need a car for five minutes, you pay for only five minutes.
 Want to take a longer road trip at the weekend?
 No problem.